jlnshr/StringCalculatorSpockTDD/README.md

    * Allow the Add method to handle an unknown amount of numbers
-   * Allow the Add method to handle new lines b

 ## Allow the Add method to handle new lines between numbers (instead of commas).